MWKSolution/python-cheat_sheet/Standard_Library/decorator.md

 7. Decorator without wrapper
 8. Decorators with arguments
 9. Decorating classes
-10. Decorators with state, classes as decorators
+10. Classes as decorators
+11. Decorators with state

 ---